-2.03.23 8, 21:09 ١ lew EQS COCKPIT Cr iteria JORC Code explanation Commentary Sample quality and recovery was recorded for all intervals.
+Sample quality and recovery was recorded for all intervals.
 No relationship exists between sample recovery and grade.

-Lo gging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Criteria JORC Code explanation Commentary Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc.) photography.
-The total length and percentage of the relevant intersections logged.
-All RC holes were geologically logged using the detailed company template, based on industry standards.
+The total length and percentage of the relevant intersections All RC holes were geologically logged using the detailed company template, based on industry standards.
 All diamond holes were geological and structurally logged using the same template in addition to geotechnical logging using a separate industry standard template.
 Logged data is both qualitative and quantitative depending on field being logged.
-Core photography was also captured for every tray of diamond core. te an ibsampling chniques id sample eparation If core, whether cut or sawn and whether quarter, half or all core taken.
+Core photography was also captured for every tray of diamond core. logged.
+Subsampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all subsampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in-situ material collected, including for instance results for field duplicate/second-half sampling.
-Whether sample sizes are appropriate to the grain size of the material being sampled. logging using a separate industry standard template.
+Whether sample sizes are appropriate to the grain size of the material being sampled.
+All RC holes were geologically logged using the detail company template, based on industry standards.
+All diamond holes were geological and structurally logged using the same template in addition to geotechnical logging using a separate industry standard template.
 Logged data is both qualitative and quantitative depending on field being logged.
 Core photography was also captured for every tray of diamond core.
-Trench samples were representatively as an uality of say data Id laboratory sts The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and
+Trench samples were representatively collected across each 1 m interval by three-tier riffle splitter in a dry environment where ground conditions allowed.
+Diamond samples were cut to 1⁄4 core using a core saw.
+The same 1⁄4 for each interval was samples throughout the length of all holes.
+All samples were submitted for assay.
+Sample preparation at the Bureau Veritas laboratory involves the original sample being dried at 80° for up to 24 hours and weighed on submission to laboratory.
+Crushing to nominal -4 mm.
+Sample is split to less than 2 kg through linear splitter and excess retained.
+Sample splits are weighed at a frequency of 1/20 and entered into the job results file.
+Pulverising is completed using LM2 mill to 90% passing -75 μm.
+Quality assurance/quality control (QAQC) protocols were followed, including the use of field duplicate samples to test the primary sampling step for the RC drilling along with certified reference material and blanks.
+Sample sizes are considered appropriate with regard to the grain size of the sampled material Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+Drill samples were sent to Bureau Veritas Rustenburg (South Africa) for preparation and assaying.
+The following methodology is used by Bureau Veritas for total graphitic carbon (TGC) analyses.
+For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, Total carbon is measured using LECO technique.
+The sample is combusted in the oxygen atmosphere and the IR used to measure the amount of CO 2 produced.
+The calibration of the LECO instrument is done by using certified reference materials.